junxit/us-congress-bills-119/metadata.md

 - 2025-02-24 — Introduced in Senate
 - 2025-02-24 — Read twice and referred to the Committee on Indian Affairs.
 (Sponsor introductory remarks on measure: CR S1313)
+- 2025-03-05 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2025-05-12 — Committee on Indian Affairs.
+Reported by Senator Murkowski without amendment.
+With written report No. 119-22.
+- 2025-05-12 — Committee on Indian Affairs.
+Reported by Senator Murkowski without amendment.
+With written report No. 119-22.
+- 2025-05-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 75.